RetroReversing/retroReversing/pages/SourceCode/DecompiledRetailConsoleGames.md

 ## Game Boy Advance

 ### Fire Emblem: The Sacred Stones
-{% include link-to-other-site.html url="https://github.com/FireEmblemUniverse/fireemblem8u" description="." image="https://upload.wikimedia.org/wikipedia/en/1/1e/Fire_Emblem_The_Sacred_Stones.JPG" title="Decompilation/disassembly of Fire Emblem: The Sacred Stones"  %}
+{% include link-to-other-site.html url="https://github.com/FireEmblemUniverse/fireemblem8u" description="This is a disassembly of Fire Emblem: The Sacred Stones (U)[!], it uses the devkitARM SDK to build the ROM" image="https://upload.wikimedia.org/wikipedia/en/1/1e/Fire_Emblem_The_Sacred_Stones.JPG" title="Decompilation/disassembly of Fire Emblem: The Sacred Stones"  %}

 ### Kirby & The Amazing Mirror
-{% include link-to-other-site.html url="https://github.com/jiangzhengwenjz/katam" description="." image="https://upload.wikimedia.org/wikipedia/en/0/0b/Kirby_%26_the_Amazing_Mirror.jpg" title="Disassembly of Kirby & The Amazing Mirror (USA)"  %}
+{% include link-to-other-site.html url="https://github.com/jiangzhengwenjz/katam" description="This is a disassembly of Kirby & The Amazing Mirror (USA), it uses the devkitARM SDK to build the ROM" image="https://upload.wikimedia.org/wikipedia/en/0/0b/Kirby_%26_the_Amazing_Mirror.jpg" title="Disassembly of Kirby & The Amazing Mirror (USA)"  %}

 ### Pokemon Ruby & Sapphire
-{% include link-to-other-site.html url="https://github.com/pret/pokeruby" description="." image="https://upload.wikimedia.org/wikipedia/en/b/be/PokemonRubySapphireBox.jpg" title="Decompilation of Pokémon Ruby/Sapphire"  %}
+{% include link-to-other-site.html url="https://github.com/pret/pokeruby" description="This is a disassembly of Pokémon Ruby and Sapphire, it uses the devkitARM SDK to build the ROM" image="https://upload.wikimedia.org/wikipedia/en/b/be/PokemonRubySapphireBox.jpg" title="Decompilation of Pokémon Ruby/Sapphire"  %}

 ### Pokemon Emerald
-{% include link-to-other-site.html url="https://github.com/pret/pokeemerald" description="." image="https://upload.wikimedia.org/wikipedia/en/f/f7/PokemonEmeraldBox.jpg" title="Decompilation of Pokémon Emerald"  %}
+{% include link-to-other-site.html url="https://github.com/pret/pokeemerald" description="This is a decompilation of Pokémon Emerald, it uses the devkitARM SDK to build the ROM" image="https://upload.wikimedia.org/wikipedia/en/f/f7/PokemonEmeraldBox.jpg" title="Decompilation of Pokémon Emerald"  %}

 ### Pokemon FireRed & LeafGreen
-{% include link-to-other-site.html url="https://github.com/pret/pokefirered" description="." image="https://upload.wikimedia.org/wikipedia/en/a/a7/Pokemon_LeafGreen_box.jpg" title="Decompilation of Pokémon FireRed/LeafGreen"  %}
+{% include link-to-other-site.html url="https://github.com/pret/pokefirered" description="This is a disassembly of Pokémon FireRed and LeafGreen, it uses the devkitARM SDK to build the ROM" image="https://upload.wikimedia.org/wikipedia/en/a/a7/Pokemon_LeafGreen_box.jpg" title="Decompilation of Pokémon FireRed/LeafGreen"  %}

-### Pokémon Mystery Dungeon: Red/Blue Rescue Team
+### Pokémon Mystery Dungeon: Red Rescue Team
-{% include link-to-other-site.html url="https://github.com/pret/pmd-red" description="." image="https://upload.wikimedia.org/wikipedia/en/e/ee/Pok%C3%A9mon_Mystery_Dungeon_-_Blue_Rescue_Team_Coverart.png" title="Decompilation of Pokémon Mystery Dungeon: Red Rescue Team"  %}
+{% include link-to-other-site.html url="https://github.com/pret/pmd-red" description="This is a disassembly of Pokémon Mystery Dungeon: Red Rescue Team, it uses the devkitARM SDK to build the ROM" image="https://cdn.bulbagarden.net/upload/thumb/b/b4/MD_Red_EN_boxart.jpg/500px-MD_Red_EN_boxart.jpg" title="Decompilation of Pokémon Mystery Dungeon: Red Rescue Team"  %}

 ---
 # Sega Systems